Total reportable case rate (TRC)1

 Bodycote is dedicated to improving the management of corporate responsibility issues and is implementing policies and initiatives to achieve this goal.
 The future success and growth of the Group is intrinsically linked to our ability to ensure the Group's operations are sustainable and that we can nurture and develop our talent.

 Bodycote invests in the training and development of its people both at local and Group level.
-At a local level the Group is committed to providing the appropriate skills and technical training which will allow its employees to operate effectively and safely in their roles and deliver excellent customer service.
-At Group level a number of initiatives are currently being rolled out to drive excellence in management.
+The Group is committed to providing the appropriate skills and training which will allow its employees to operate effectively and safely in their roles and deliver results.

 A tool to develop further understanding and skill in the area of performance management is in place and is being used globally through the management population.
 Through communication of clear messages coupled with skills development, the organisation aims to raise the capability of its management population in driving performance.
 This initiative is backed by a performance management system which supports the process.